 Mounted Water Dispensers

 This specific type of water dispenser is found abundantly in public spaces such as multiplexes, shopping malls, theme parks, and the like.
-Either mounted on to the wall or made to stand freely, the designs can vary and are subject to one’s personal aesthetic preference.
+Whether mounted on to the wall or made to stand freely, the designs can vary and are subject to one’s personal aesthetic preference.
 However, the fundamental function remains the same.

 Mounted dispensers make use of a knob to deliver water.
 On turning it, water keeps flowing out until the knob is freed.
 This allows for greater control and ensures minimum spillage.
 Moreover, the stream of water that is dispensed is usually arched in shape for convenience and mess-free functioning.